Functions with CSV Files

 Account Settings

-If you have Coding Problems when importing, it's worth a try going to the Accounts settings and change the Encoding from utf-8
+If you have encoding problems when importing, go to the account settings and change the encoding from utf-8 to utf-8-sig.